TL;DR: Do horses have a frontal lobe or PFC? Yes.

 Ergo, horses have a frontal lobe

 However, let’s continue to dig a bit further.
-What does neuroscience have to say?
+What does the literature have to say?

 Clark (1893) in an article about pigs briefly discusses the frontal lobe of horses.